Self-Evolving Recommendation System: End-To-End Autonomous Model Optimization With LLM Agents: Related Work

 \subsection{Automated Model Optimization}

-Industrial standard practices for automated model optimization in recommendation rely heavily on Hyperparameter Optimization (HPO) \cite{hpo_paper}.
+Industry standard practices for automated model optimization in recommendation rely heavily on Hyperparameter Optimization (HPO) \cite{hpo_paper}.
 Frameworks like Google Vizier \cite{vizier_paper} and Auto-Sklearn \cite{autosklearn_paper} utilize iterative search methods (e.g., Bayesian optimization \cite{bayesian_paper}, Gaussian processes \cite{gaussian_paper}) to tune continuous hyperparameters.
 However, these methods are confined to defined parameter ranges and lack the semantic depth to interpret why a configuration succeeds or fails.

-Similarly, Neural Architecture Search (NAS) \cite{nas_paper} applies these principles to successfully optimize feature interactions and embeddings.
-Yet, standard NAS approaches (e.g., DARTS \cite{dart_paper}, evolutionary search \cite{evolutionarc_paper}) remain restricted by their search space definition -- they can only select from a predefined menu of operations.
-They cannot invent novel modules, refactor code to fix bottlenecks, or introduce complex logic that was not explicitly programmed into the search space.
+Similarly, techniques like optimizer search \cite{lion_paper} and Neural Architecture Search (NAS) \cite{nas_paper} (e.g., DARTS \cite{dart_paper}, evolutionary search \cite{evolutionarc_paper}) apply these principles to make structural improvements.
+Yet, they remain fundamentally restricted by the constraints of their search spaces, as they can only select or remix from a predefined menu of operations.
+Consequently, they lack the creative capacity to invent novel modules, refactor code to fix bottlenecks, or introduce complex logic that was not explicitly programmed into the search space.